pvermeulen-pivotal/gemfire-compact-function/README.md

 Example: `--arguments "STORE,{disk-store-name}"`

-If no or an invalid type is specified in first argument, the function will throw the exception `Invalid Argument Type Specified`
+If no or an invalid type is specified in first argument, the function will throw the exception `InvalidArgTypeSpecified`